q-nick/npm-gui/README.md

 ### How to use

 `npm-gui` app will be accessible in the browser at the address http://localhost:1337/.
-Remember to first use a command below:
+Remember to first use the command below:

 When installed as a global dependency you could run `npm-gui` with the command line: